cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 To identify the domain name , I need to find first the IP address of Cerber ransomware.

-I use this following spl query to find the IP address of Cerber ransomware using the infected host `192.168.250.100` of we8105desk (Bob device).
+I use this following SPL query to find the IP address of Cerber ransomware using the infected host `192.168.250.100` of we8105desk (Bob device).

 ```
 index=botsv1 sourcetype=suricata earliest="08/24/2016:00:00:00" latest="08/25/2016:00:00:00" alert.signature="*Cerber*"